-Audit departments are mandated by their professional standards to undergo an external peer review.
+Audit departments are mandated by their professional standards to undergo an external peer review of their operations every three years.
 The review evaluates conformance with auditing standards, the efficiency and effectiveness of the internal audit activity, and the use of successful practices.
-The Institute of Internal Auditors website states, "It also builds stakeholder confidence by documenting management's commitment to quality and successful practices, and the internal auditors' mindset for professionalism.
+The Institute of Internal Auditor's website states, "It also builds stakeholder confidence by documenting management's commitment to quality and successful practices, and the internal auditors' mindset for professionalism.
 Obtaining an external QA (peer review) provides evidence...that the audit committee and the internal audit activity are concerned about the success of the organization's internal controls, ethics, governance, and risk management processes."